ChronicToken/cht/readme.md

 # cht
-**cht** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).
+**cht** is a blockchain built using Cosmos SDK and Tendermint Core.

 ## Get started

+To get started clone this repository.
 ```
+cd cht
 starport chain serve
 ```

 `serve` command installs dependencies, builds, initializes, and starts your blockchain in development.

 ### Configure

-Your blockchain in development can be configured with `config.yml`.
-To learn more, see the [Starport docs](https://docs.starport.network).
+In the Developer Docs there will be clear instructions on how to configure your full node to the live network.

 ### Launch